-For students whose first language is not English there is a language requirement of IELTS 6.5 overall with 6.0 minimum of all components.
-In addition to this, we also accept a wide range of International Qualifications.
+For students whose first language is not English there is a language requirement of IELTS 6.0 overall (reading 5.5, writing 5.5).
+In addition to this, we also accept a wide range of International Oualifications.

-Fees and Funding: For tuition fee information, please go to the Student Finance pages at www.hope.ac.uk/postgraduate/ feesandfunding/tuitionfees/
+Fees and Funding: For tuition fee information, please go to the Student Finance pages at www.hope.ac.uk/postgraduate/feesandfunding/tuitionfees/